glotzerlab/hoomd-blue/CONTRIBUTING.md

 ## Document code with comments

-Use doxygen header comments for classes, functions, etc...
-Also comment complex sections of code so that other developers can understand them.
+Use doxygen header comments for classes, functions, etc. Also comment complex sections of code so that other developers can understand them.

 ## Compile without warnings